 3. Home equity loans

 If you've got a fairly good idea how much your renovations will cost, and like the security of knowing what your payments will be, a home equity loan may be right for you.
-Home equity loans are similar to HELOCs in that you’re tapping into the value stored in your home - the major difference is that you’re taking out a lump sum all in one go.
+Home equity loans are similar to HELOCs in that you’re tapping into the value stored in your home - the major difference is that you’re taking out a lump sum all in one go, with the value of the loan you’re eligible for dependent on the amount of equity you’ve built up in your property.
 On the plus side, your payments will be fixed, and so don’t have the potential to rise as they do with a HELOC; when loading up your tax software, it’s worth remembering that the interest payable on a home equity loan used for home renovations is tax-deductible too.

 4. Refinance your mortgage